torvalds/linux/Documentation/trace/rv/monitor_synthesis.rst

 -------------

-With the monitor synthesis in place using the rv/da_monitor.h and dot2k, the developer's work should be limited to the instrumentation of the system, increasing the confidence in the overall approach.
+With the monitor synthesis in place using the rv/da_monitor.h and rvgen, the developer's work should be limited to the instrumentation of the system, increasing the confidence in the overall approach.

 [1] For details about deterministic automata format and the translation